MadReza/RiskGame/README.md

     - [x] User chooses the number of players, all countries are randomly assigned.
 1
     - [ ] Types of players are initially assigned and implemented using a Strategy pattern(see individual assignment 2).
           Types of players can be changed at any time during play.
 2
-  - [ ] Reinforcement phase 4
+  - [x] Reinforcement phase 4
-    - [ ] Calculation of correct number of reinforcement armies and placement of armies on the map.
+    - [x] Calculation of correct number of reinforcement armies and placement of armies on the map.
 1 @CHRIS TEST
-    - [ ] Correct implementation of cards and their additional reinforcements.
+    - [ x Correct implementation of cards and their additional reinforcements.
 3 @CHRIS TEST
   - [ ] Attack phase 6
     - [x] Correct identification of valid attacking / attacked country.
 1
     - [ ] Correct implementation of an attack using the Risk battle model.
 3 @Kendy Semi done... check and test...
     - [x] Correct implementation of the post - battle movement after a victory.
 1
     - [ ] A victory gives a card, eliminating a player transfers all the defeated player’s cards.
 1 @CHRIS test
-  - [ ] Fortification phase 1
+  - [x] Fortification phase 1
-    - [ ] Implementation of a single valid move according to the Risk rules.
-1 @CHRIS do we do more than one move ?
+    - [x] Implementation of a single valid move according to the Risk rules.
+1 @CHRIS do we do more than one move ? @EVERYONE no we do not

 Graduation stuff....
 Graduate attributes—skills 15